Katie King,

 3rd: the student (wonder, mastering students, making connections),

-4th: the public self beyond classroom (instrumental caring, careerism, theory into practice);
+4th: the public self beyond classroom (instrumental caring, careerism, theory

 (5-8 are contradictory complications):